 In this scenario, the switch was tested with SFP+ OEO transponders for simple distance extension solutions.
 The 100G output signals from the switch are converted to DWDM signals that can be transmitted over longer distance.
 The solution removes the distance limitations by using a coherent CFP module to connect the output signal to the line fiber and carry the signal over longer distances.

-Coherent CFP 100G transceivers provide cost-effective electronic equalization of fiber impairments and extensive performance monitoring capabilities that enable easy installation and network management.
+100G coherent CFP modules provide cost-effective electronic equalization of fiber impairments and extensive performance monitoring capabilities that enable easy installation and network management.
 These benefits help service providers meet bandwidth demand growth while reducing the total cost of ownership.